POSTED September 16, 2021

 The young mom used the money to buy two cows, which provided income and a path to a better life for her girls who were equally committed to getting to school and asked for little so their mom could eventually repay her loan.

 It took a lot of perseverance.
 Mariyammal worked long hours: she started her day cutting firewood, then cared for her livestock and tended to her fields before doing household chores late into the night.
-Her husband cut firewood with her, but they still needed more help, so she secured more loans with low interest through livelihood and parent groups formed with support from Children Believe and our local partner, PAD.
+Her husband cut firewood with her, but they still needed more help with the support from Children Believe.
 Then, there was good news: her third daughter’s education was covered through PAD, and the youngest was sponsored through Children Believe.

 In the end, all her children were educated, with the final four completing university.
 The eldest finished Grade 8, the second child got a bachelor of commerce degree and works in the accounting sector.
 The next daughter received a post-graduate degree in sociology and works with the government in integrated child development.
 The fourth child achieved a bachelor of engineering and works in Chennai.
 The youngest recently earned her bachelor of engineering.
 She’s completing another course and expects to be working soon.